-- to the scope of application of regulatory frameworks of sovereign jurisdiction - and to technological boundaries defined in particular (but not limited to) logs, protocols or exchanges of cybersecurity messages
+- to the scope of application of regulatory frameworks of sovereign jurisdiction - and to technological boundaries defined in particular (but not limited to) communication interface control (for example logs and protocols)

 In cyberspace, each entity aims to ensure its Digital Sovereignty since it may be at risk in its relationships with other stakeholders.
 In this context, some characteristics of Digital Sovereignty may be exposed to extraterritoriality.
 These dimensions involve public interests, understood as all mandatory requirements and core values within a given jurisdiction.
 Therefore, extraterritorial jurisdiction may (exceptionally) be used to obtain the compliance of external behaviours to domestic public interests and thereby to Digital Sovereignty, with respect for fundamental rights and values.